graceliu/vid2trip/README.md

 projects/************/locations/us-central1/reasoningEngines/7737333693403889664
 ```

-To quickly test that the agent has successfully deployed,
+- To quickly test that the agent has successfully deployed,
 run the following command for one turn with the agent "Please help me plan a trip to Tokyo":
 ```bash
 uv run python deployment/deploy.py --quicktest --resource_id=<RESOURCE_ID>
 ```
 This will return a stream of JSON payload indicating the deployed agent is functional.

-To delete the agent, run the following command (using the resource ID returned previously):
+- To delete the agent, run the following command (using the resource ID returned previously):
 ```bash
 uv run python deployment/deploy.py --delete --resource_id=<RESOURCE_ID>
 ```

-To view logs, go to:
+- To view logs, go to:

 https://console.cloud.google.com/logs/query?project=<GOOGLE_CLOUD_PROJECT>

-To view cloud trace, go to:
+- To view cloud trace, go to:

 https://console.cloud.google.com/traces/explorer?project=<GOOGLE_CLOUD_PROJECT>

-Note: The project works fully locally.
-The deployed instance is able to converse with the user, but has issues with transcribing videos, due to Youtube blocking cloud IP's.

 ---